hrissan/dtls/README.md

 DTLS 1.3 only, no support for older standards.

-Very few dependencies, ideally zero.
+Very few dependencies, ideally zero (the only dependency so far is golang.org/x/crypto/chacha20)

 Must interoperate with other known implementations.